JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_usage.rst

 .. code-block:: text

-   uploading            # input data are being copied to scratch by globus missing input        # run was uploaded but some of the required files were missing upload complete      # globus finished copying all your files to scratch submitted            # job submitted to JTM and worker pools have been requested queued               # waiting for worker pools to be reserved from cluster running              # the run is being executed by Cromwell succeeded            # Cromwell completed the run but results need to be transfered ready                # results are ready for globus transfer off of site scratch downloading          # results are being copied by globus download complete    # results have been copied to your output directory. signifies end of run failed               # runing error from either jaws or user's wdl canceled             # run was cancelled by user or JTM issue
+   uploading            # input data are being copied to scratch by Globus missing input        # run was uploaded but some of the required files were missing upload complete      # Globus finished copying all your files to scratch submitted            # job submitted to JTM and worker pools have been requested queued               # waiting for worker pools to be reserved from cluster running              # the run is being executed by Cromwell succeeded            # Cromwell completed the run but results need to be transfered ready                # results are ready for Globus transfer off of site scratch downloading          # results are being copied by Globus download complete    # results have been copied to your output directory. signifies end of run failed               # runing error from either jaws or user's wdl canceled             # run was cancelled by user or JTM issue